Inbred strain: Mice

-A genealogical chart of mouse inbred strains can be found here on the Jackson Laboratory website and is currently being maintained by the laboratory.
+The numerous inbred strains of mice have been mapped extensively.
+A genealogical chart building on those relationships is actively maintained by the Jackson Laboratory, and can be found on their website.

 Guinea pigs

 G. M. Rommel first started conducting inbreeding experiments on guinea pigs in 1906.
 Strain 2 and 13 guinea pigs, were derived from these experiments and are still in use today.
 Sewall Wright took over the experiment in 1915.
 He was faced with the task of analyzing all of the accumulated data produced by Rommel.
 Wright became seriously interested in constructing a general mathematical theory of inbreeding.
-By 1920 Wright had developed his method of path coefficients, which he then used to develop his mathematical theory of inbreeding.
+By 1920, Wright had developed his method of path coefficients, which he then used to develop his mathematical theory of inbreeding.
 Wright introduced the inbreeding coefficient F as the correlation between uniting gametes in 1922, and most of the subsequent theory of inbreeding has been developed from his work.
 The definition of the inbreeding coefficient now most widely used is mathematically equivalent to that of Wright.